visualpharm/Lunacy/docs/index.md

    <strong>Why Icon Size is not in JSON?
 Why Pixel Perfect?</strong>
  </summary>

 Notice, the icons that we have are of a vector format.
 That is why they could be of any size.
 For this reason we do not include the icon's size in the metadata of response from the search engine.
 You merely can substitute any value for size parameter in request of a retrieval service.
 In response, you'll receive the corresponding PNG icon of the size that you requested.
 For icons retrieval, we use [omg-img](http://img.icons8.com/) service.
-To retrieve an icon you embed your API TOKEN right into your request http://img.icons8.com/ios/F0AC34/search.svg?token=YOURTOKEN.
+To retrieve an icon you embed your API token right into your request http://img.icons8.com/ios/F0AC34/search.svg?token=YOURTOKEN.
 You may change the order of parameters in your request.
 Also keep in mind that due to the conversion of SVG into PNG, the "pixel perfect" come into play.
 There is a way to eliminate the artifacts of format conversion from vector to raster.
 There is an appropriate size for each platform which you can then multiply by various factors like 1x, 2x, 3x, etc. to get the PNG size you need.

  </details>
 </li>